keras-team/keras-io/templates/getting_started/intro_to_keras_for_engineers.md

 - Credit card fraud detection

 ---
 ## Data loading & preprocessing

 Neural networks don't process raw data, like text files, encoded JPEG image files, or CSV files.
 They process **vectorized** & **standardized** representations.

-- Text files needs to be read into string tensors, then split into words.
+- Text files need to be read into string tensors, then split into words.
 Finally, the words need to be indexed & turned into integer tensors.
 - Images need to be read and decoded into integer tensors, then converted to floating point and normalized to small values (usually between 0 and 1).